ToolzYard Blog

 }

-But this alone does not prove the token is valid.
+This is helpful for inspection.
+But it still does not prove the token is genuine.

 When decoding is useful